-- Access to all prior lessons for review or re-engagement during the four-week open-course window.
+- Access to all prior lessons for review or re-engagement.

-- Ongoing access to all online linked resources offered in the course – even after the course concludes.
+- Ongoing access to all online linked resources offered in the course.

-- Activities, exercises, prompts, and practices that students are encouraged to use on a daily or weekly basis indefinitely – in order to grow a deeper expression of compassion in the world.
+- Exercises, prompts, and practices that students are encouraged to use on a daily or weekly basis indefinitely in order to grow a deeper expression of compassion in the world.

 - Beautiful images to use as inspiration for writing, creative, and nature-based compassion practices.

-- A self-designed toolbox from which students can draw for continuous compassion practice into the future.
+- A self-designed toolbox from which students can draw for ongoing compassion practice into the future.

 - Gentle concepts

 - Predominant focus on behaving compassionately

 - Multidisciplinary approaches to content